This post is also available in: 日本語 (Japanese)

 - Use the network scanning tool zgrab.

-Though TeamTNT actors appear to be mimicking WatchDog, researchers have observed that the new TeamTNT scripts do not use the exploit-laden GoLang binaries associated with WatchDog.
+Researchers have also observed that the new WatchDog scripts do not use the exploit-laden GoLang binaries traditionally associated with WatchDog.

-While TeamTNT is believed to be the author of these new scripts, as several of the scripts were found within TeamTNT-owned public malware repositories, the lack of the more advanced TeamTNT operational TTPs is puzzling.
-It appears that TeamTNT may be attempting to expand their cryptojacking operations, while simultaneously masking their operations in those of the known cryptojacking operations performed by WatchDog.
+While WatchDog is believed to be the author of these new scripts, several of the scripts were found within TeamTNT-owned public malware repositories.
+It appears that WatchDog may be attempting to expand their cryptojacking operations, while simultaneously masking their operations to appear more like the known cryptojacking operations performed by TeamTNT.

 The stealing, hijacking or incorporation of cryptojacking TTPs within other cryptojacking operations has become a common trend within cryptojacking groups.
 Most notably, TeamTNT was reported to have copied the code used to detect and remove Alibaba Cloud Security from compromised instances from the Kinsing group.
 Also, cryptojacking groups such as “Rocke” began as a forked GitHub repository from the cryptojacking operation created by “The 8220 Mining Group.”
 This operation shares up to 30% of its cryptomining code base with tools developed by the group “Pacha.”
 Pacha and Rocke were subsequently involved in a documented crypto war, which has lasted nearly two years.
 While little research has been written on recent Pacha operations, Rocke is still developing new malware.